-One of the QL's unique - well, OK, almost unique - features is the extensibility of the command language.
+One of the OL's unique - well, OK, almost unique - features is the extensibility of the command language.
 This means that while on other computers you are stuck with the names (corresponding to procedures and functions in BASIC - but there are analogies with other high-level languages too) defined by the originators of the language, on the QL you can 'add on" your own commands and functions to SuperBASIC.

 This means that the language is not static but is ever growing.
-However clever the designers of a language and those who implement it within a computer may be it is clearly impossible to envisage all the uses that will be made of and demands that will be placed upon the end user who is the most important part of the whole set-up it to be!
-Outstanding toolkits are the Supertoolkit with about 150 commande (available from Care Flortronics 800 St Albane Rd Gareton Watford Herts WD2 6NI.
-Tel: 0923 672102) and the 200command TIIRRO Toolkit (available as part of TURBO from DP.
-222 The Avenue.
-London E4 9SE.
-Tel: 01-527 5493).
-The two are not competitors - they rather complement each other. having only a small overlap.
-We will look at each in detail at a later date
+However clever the designers of a language and those who implement it within a computer may be, it is clearly impossible to envisage all the uses that will be made of, and demands that will be placed upon, the end user, who is the most important part of the whole set-up.

-So while users of most other micros have to be content with the computer they bought with the OL you can extend the language and make it into just about anything you want
+So while users of most other micros have to be content with the computer they bought, with the OL you can extend the language and make it into just about anything you want